Skip to main content

 Associate Professor of New Testament

-Dr. Bitner grew up in the PCA in Illinois, and has since lived in various places in the United States and around the world.
-After receiving his B.A. from Taylor University, he earned an M.A.R. in Biblical Theology and Exegesis from Gordon-Conwell Theological Seminary.
+Dr. Bitner has taught at Westminster Seminary California since 2020.
+After receiving his BA from Taylor University, he earned a MAR in biblical theology and exegesis from Gordon-Conwell Theological Seminary.
 Dr. Bitner served as a pastor for three years before pursuing doctoral studies.
-He completed his Ph.D. in New Testament and Early Christianity in 2013 at Macquarie University in Sydney, Australia.
+In 2013 he completed a PhD in New Testament and early Christianity at Macquarie University in Sydney, Australia.

-Dr. Bitner has taught New Testament, Greek, and Biblical Theology at Oak Hill College and Macquarie University.
-In 2015, he authored Paul’s Political Strategy in 1 Corinthians 1:1-4:6: Constitution and Covenant (Cambridge University Press).
-He has two other book projects in progress on the biblical theology of Geerhardus Vos and Paul’s paradigm for building up the church in 1 Corinthians.
-He also serves as co-editor on the Ephesus volume in New Documents Illustrating Early Christianity (Eerdmans, forthcoming).
-In addition to these works, Dr. Bitner has published essays in edited volumes and articles in peer-reviewed journals, including Novum Testamentum and Greek, Roman, and Byzantine Studies.
-As a churchman, he serves as a Ruling Elder in the only Free Church of Scotland congregation in England, frequently preaching and teaching Christian education classes.
+Before coming to WSC, Dr. Bitner taught New Testament, Greek, and biblical theology at Oak Hill College (London, UK) and Macquarie University.
+In 2015, he authored Paul’s Political Strategy in 1 Corinthians 1:1–4:6: Constitution and Covenant (Cambridge University Press, 2015).
+He is co-editor of the Ephesus volume in New Documents Illustrating Early Christianity, Vol. 11 (Eerdmans, forthcoming, 2022–23).
+He also has two other book projects in progress, one on Paul’s paradigm in 1 Corinthians for building up the church and another on the biblical theology of Geerhardus Vos.
+In addition to these works, Dr. Bitner has published essays in edited volumes and articles in peer-reviewed journals, including Novum Testamentum; Greek, Roman, and Byzantine Studies; Themelios; and in the collection The First Urban Churches (SBL).
+As a churchman, he has served as a ruling elder in both the PCA and the only Free Church of Scotland congregation in England and is currently involved with the ministry of Misión Vida Nueva, a PCA church plant in Escondido.

 What I hope to instill in my students